Center embedding

 Some researchers (such as Peter Reich) came up with theories that though single center embedding is acceptable (as in "the man that boy kicked is a friend of mine"), double center embedding is not.
 The linguist Anne De Roeck and colleagues provided a counter-example: "Isn't it true that example-sentences that people that you know produce are more likely to be accepted?"
 (De Roeck et al., 1982).

 The linguist Fred Karlsson provided empirical evidence in 2007 that the maximal degree of multiple center-embedding of clauses is exactly 3 in written language.
 He provided thirteen genuine examples of this type from various Indo-European languages (Danish, English, German, Latin, Swedish).
 No real examples of degree 4 have been recorded.
 In spoken language, multiple center-embeddings even of degree 2 are so rare as to be practically non-existing.

 Center embedding is the focus of a science fiction novel, Ian Watson's The Embedding, and plays a part in Ted Chiang's Story of Your Life.

 Background

-Embedding on its own refers to all types of clauses occurring as subordinate parts of a superordinate clause.
-There are three types of sub-clauses: complement, relative, and adverbial.
-Subordinators or relative pronouns indicate which sub clause is being used.
-Center embedding (abbreviated "C" or "c") contains words of the superordinate clause on the left and the right of the sub-clauses.
-Multiple center embedding of the same type of clause is called self-embedding.
+Embedding on its own refers to clauses occurring as subordinate parts of a superordinate clause.
+There are three types of subclauses: complement, relative, and adverbial.
+Subordinators or relative pronouns indicate which type of subclause is being used.
+A center embedding occurs when words in a superordinate clause occur on both the left and the right of a subclause.
+Iterated center embedding of the same type of clause is called self-embedding.

-In the English language we can create an infinite number of sentences, even though we have a set number of words and grammatical rules.
-We can create infinite sentences because of the rules of recursion and iteration.
-The rule of recursion is how we come to center embedding by embedding one sentence within another sentence.
-Linguists say that center embedding could go on forever and technically be grammatically correct.
-The reader would however become confused trying to keep track of who did what and when because our working memory would not be able to store and keep track of all the information.
-Given enough time and a piece of paper and pencil, the reader could work out the information until the sentence made sense.

 Examples

+English

+The following occurred in a 1917 science fiction story with nothing in the context referring to linguistic constructs: